AtulYadavGH/Demo_git/Readme.md

-# This just for learning the Git and GitHub
+# This is just for learning the Git and GitHub